What Your Logo Font Says About Your Brand

 Differentiating with Fonts

 Type is also a great opportunity to signal that your brand is different than your competition.
+We wrote about how 17 brands define their fonts for consistency and differentiation.

 MailChimp is a tech company, and you would expect them to use a modern font like their competition.
 But they use a handwritten font to differentiate themselves as more friendly to users.